NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

     nextron@node-01:~$ sudo apt install asgard-updater
     nextron@node-01:~$ start-asgard-update

-This will install the asgard-updater, which will do all of the work, and start the actual update process.
+This will install the asgard-updater, which will take care of the update task.
+The tool will upgrade your Elasticsearch version to the latest minor version available.
+After this, it will upgrade the OS from Debian 10 to Debian 12.
 Your system will restart many times during the update.
 If you have the feeling the upgrade is stuck at one point, you can run the following command and see the latest logs:

 .. code-block:: console